nestorSag/mlops-lite/README.md

 ### Tearing down training job infrastructure

-Training job infrastructure for a specific project can be tear down with `make training-job-rm project=<my-project>`
+Training job infrastructure for a specific project can be tear down with `make training-infra-rm project=<my-project>`

 ## Launching deployment jobs